How to Create a Custom Note Template Using Images?

 - Import the template from your computer to Supernote and store it in the MyStyle folder.

 - Open a notebook on Supernote.

 - Start drawing a template on a note page according to your specific needs.

-- Rename the PNG and make sure no special characters are not included in the filename.
+- Rename the exported template and make sure no special characters are included in the filename.

 - Move it to the MyStyle folder.

-Note: The custom templates can now be put in a MyStyle subfolder for them to show up under the Customization tab in notes.
+Note: The custom templates can now be put in a MyStyle subfolder to show up under the Customization tab in notes.